faytdev/VBA/DistroManager/README.md

 Use Launch Module to ensure required sheet is present.

-'Sub LaunchForm()
+    Sub LaunchForm()
         If DataSheetCheck = False Then
             If CreateDataSheet = True Then
                 DistroManager.Show
             End If
         Else
             DistroManager.Show
         End If
-End Sub'
+    End Sub

 Tons of bugs.
 Needs refactored.
 But it "works".